Most buying teams have lived through some version of this conversation:

 Three common attempts to close the gap, and why they don't work:

 OCR on invoices.
 "We'll just OCR the invoice when it arrives and compare to the PO."
 This catches the gap after the fact, when the invoice is already at the back door.
 The PO is still wrong; the gap was just measured.
-And the OCR has to be reconciled by hand for every mismatch — which is the original problem.
+Many mismatches still need human review.

 None of these approaches close the loop.
 They police it after the fact, or they require a person to do work that never gets done consistently.